Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Anna Dayton

 “You were supposed to be the good guy.
-Instead you used your power and your authority to take advantage of me, to take away my trust and strip me of my innocence.”
+Instead you used your power and your authority to take advantage of me, to take away my trust, and strip me of my innocence.”

 Olivia Venuto